 Perceptual Decision Making

 The brain possesses specialized systems for continually monitoring our performance and for adjusting our behaviour if an error is detected.
-Occasionally however, this monitoring system fails us and an error can go unnoticed.
-Such failures of self-awareness can cause significant functional impairment in a range of clinical populations.
-Our group is currently exploring the neural processes that determine whether or not a performance error will enter consciousness (e.g. Murphy et al 2012).
+However, occasionally this monitoring system fails us and an error can go unnoticed.
+Such failures of self-awareness can cause significant functional impairment in a range of clinical populations e.g. people with schizophrenia.
+Our group is currently exploring the neural processes that determine whether or not a performance error will enter consciousness and how the brain enables us to form representations of choice confidence (e.g. Murphy et al 2015).

 Our research is also directed toward understanding how, why and when attention levels fluctuate.
 Lapses of attention are a leading cause of human error and a major focus of our work has been to develop laboratory tests that mimic real life situations and make it possible to continuously track neural signatures of spatial and non-spatial attention over time.
 In collaboration with Mark Bellgrove of Monash University, we are utilizing pharmacological and genetic analysis techniques to probe the neurochemical influences on visuospatial and vigilant attention.

 European Research Council Consolidator Grant (2021-2026) – Inddecision